tpwres/teczki-polskiego-wrestlingu/CARD.md

 - `r: RESULT` - for situations like DQ or KO.
 Will be listed as "via RESULT". **Cannot be used together with `nc`**
 - `nc: OUTCOME` - if a match did not have a clear winner, for example ended in a draw, timeout or no-contest.
 Will be listed as " - OUTCOME". **Cannot be used together with `r`**
 - `g: true` - marks this entry as a se`g`ment, not a match.
 Useful to mark someone's participation that was not a match, because it gets counted towards their years active and the organization's all time roster.
 When this is present, `nc` and `r` are ignored, but `c` and `s` will still be displayed.
+- `n: TEXT` or `n: [list, of, texts]` - adds notes, which are displayed in a smaller font below the participants.
+Notes are only visible on event pages, and only when "toggle results" was clicked.

 Examples: